-- A secondary dwelling shall incorporate similar or complementary design and construction features, finishes, materials and colours to those of the principal dwelling house. - b) A secondary dwelling shall be designed to ensure that the entry door to the secondary dwelling is not visible from the street or other public place. - C) A secondary dwelling shall be provided with at a least 12sqm area of private open space for the exclusive use of the occupants of the secondary dwelling.
+- a) A secondary dwelling shall incorporate similar or complementary design and construction features, finishes, materials and colours to those of the principal dwelling house. - b) The primary dwelling or secondary dwelling must be designed to ensure that a front door and window are visible from the public domain by installing these elements into the front building wall of any habitable room which faces the primary street - c) A secondary dwelling shall be provided with at a least 12sqm area of private open space for the exclusive use of the occupants of the secondary dwelling.
 The area shall be accessible from the living area, have a minimum width of 3sqm and not be steeper than 1:50.